acr-lfr/generate-it/docs/_pages/cli.md

   -V, --version                       output the version number -m, --mocked                        If passed, the domains will be configured to return dummy content.
   -o, --output <outputDir>            directory where to put the rabbitMQ files (defaults to current directory) (default: "/home/carmichael/code/opensource/generate-it")
+  -u, --update-dependencies-from-tpl  Automatically update the npm dependencies to keep inline with template in use (default: false)
   -t, --template <helpers>            Full URL to a public git repo, eg github, or path to template directory --dont-update-tpl-cache             If the given git url is already cached does not attempt to update (default: false) --dont-run-comparison-tool          Skips the stub file comparison tool and version cleanup (default: false)